It is hitting me like a softball in the groin today that hard work doesn’t pay off.

-So let’s just ditch that word, “work”.
 We are not going to “work hard”.
 Because working hard will not pay off.
-I personally worked my butt off on my media consultancy.
+I personally put a ton of effort into my media consultancy.
 Failed.
 Miserably.
 Failed the way McDonalds salads failed.
 Wasn’t even a tasty failure.

 Working hard did not pay off for me.

 But as you know, my on-the-side commentary gig has been taking off.
-And I did not “work hard” at it.
-Did not work at all at it.
-BUT (I like big “buts” and I cannot lie).
-The big BUT is this: I didn’t work hard or try hard BUT I did pour an absolute bucket load of positive energy into it because I love it.
+And I didn’t even try at it.
+BUT: I did pour an absolute bucket load of positive energy into it because I love it.